Pictures

 M5A1

-This bayonet was produced by A. Eickhorn-Solingen, GMBH in West Germany for the government of Jean-Claude 'Baby Doc" Duvalier of Haiti.
-It is believed that a few M5A1 and M6 bayonets were produced in 1985-86, but deliveries had not began by February 1986, when Duvalier went into exile.
-Eickhorn stopped production and sold the few they had already produced on the commercial market.
+This bayonet was produced by A. Eickhorn-Solingen (AES), in West Germany, for the government of Jean-Claude "Baby Doc" Duvalier of Haiti.
+It is believed that the bayonets were produced in 1985–86, but deliveries had not began by February 1986, when Duvalier went into exile.
+AES stopped production and sold what they had already produced on the commercial market.

 These bayonets are very well made, exhibiting a level of fit and finish not found on U.S.-made examples.
-The blade has the characteristic Eickhorn plum-colored finish and the unique Hatian unit serial number.
-The grip is secured with phillips-head screws.
+The blade has the characteristic AES plum-colored finish and the unique Haitian serial number.
+The grip is secured with Phillips-head screws.

 6.50